Vivism and Humans

 Further more the secular Humanism points centuries that courtesy relative to the other may increase mankind's quality of life significantly.

-Contemporary Vivisme also states that it's in man's own interest to spare life and well-being of others as optimally as possible, be it that according to this philosophy man must be equally appropriate to all kinds of non-human beings, since so far is sufficiently clear that without it simply won't work for people to live in peace with each other.
+In this context contemporary Paradisionism states that it's even in man's own interest to spare life and well-being of others (ánd of all non-human beings) as optimally as possible, since so far is sufficiently clear that without this it simply won't work for people to live in peace with each other.

 Elements of humanivistic behaviour